 Stanley Houghton Collection

-Houghton was an early 20th century playwright born in Ashton upon Mersey, Sale (now part of Greater Manchester).
+Houghton was an early 20th century playwright born in Ashton upon Mersey, Sale.
 He was part of the so-called 'Manchester School', a group of dramatists championed by Annie Horniman, proprietor of Manchester's Gaiety Theatre, the first repertory theatre outside of London with its own resident company of actors.
 The Gaiety had a rotating programme of classics, contemporary and new plays by local writers.
 'If Lancashire playwrights will send their plays to me', wrote Horniman, 'I shall pledge myself to read them through.
 Let them not write as one dramatist does, about Countesses and Duchesses and society existing in imaginations, but about their friends and enemies - about real life.'

 Houghton is best known for his play 'Hindle Wakes', a comedy on the theme of young people's right to personal freedom and an attack on the 'double standard' of morality.
 Written in 1910 and performed for the first time in 1912, Hindle Wakes was controversial at the time for its portrayal of a mill girl who appals the older generation by choosing independence rather than marriage to the mill owners' son who has made her pregnant.